 North America was a highly desired destination for exploration and settlement for Europeans.
 In the early 1500s, expeditions from Europe to North America were funded by Europe's kings and queens in hopes of expanding their territories across the world.
 The voyages were treacherous with unknown dangers and many attempts to settle in this new land were faced with failure.

 In the early 1600’s however, the settlers of Jamestown and Plymouth survived the harsh conditions and established the first two permanent English settlements in North America.

 Jamestown was founded in 1607.
 Of course, its colonists did not know it would go on to become the the first permanent English settlement in the Americas.
-The settlement was located near modern day Williamsburg, Virginia.
+The settlement was located along the James River off Chesapeake Bay in modern-day Virginia.
 Life in Jamestown was very hard, and nearly 80% of the first settlers died in the first year due to disease and starvation.

 Although their reasons for settling were different, the settlements had many similar experiences.
 Jamestown and Plymouth both faced harsh and demanding climates and struggled with hunger, disease, and death.
 In their first years they had much difficulty establishing housing and finding a sustainable source of food.

 While the settlers in Jamestown used the House of Burgesses as a legislative body for laws and decisions, the Pilgrims in Plymouth wrote and agreed to the Mayflower Compact as a set of rules for self-government.
 Both helped maintain the rule of law in new places far from the courts and tradition of England.